I am still surprised by how much climate change denial we come across.

 Normally this relates to the Medieval Warm Period (800-1400 AD).
 The most recent analysis by Pages 2K shows that temperatures then were similar to those in Europe today in Europe.
 The important conclusion is that it was a localised event.
 In other words only Europe experienced the warming, while other parts of the world were sill cool or cooling.
 By contrast today we have a warming phenomenon all around the world.

-The research supports the hockey-stick graph made famous by Al Gore and presented in the last IPCC, and has contributed to the development of the new “wheelchair” temperature curve being spread around the media, see below.
+The research supports the hockey-stick graph made famous by Al Gore and presented in the last IPCC, and has contributed to the development of the new “wheelchair” temperature curve being spread around the media.
+See below in a variation from Paul Price.

 The global temperature has been stable for the last 10 years